qentinelqi/qweb/README.md

 ### Manual driver management
 For manual installation of drivers, please refer to [Selenium documentation](https://www.selenium.dev/selenium/docs/api/py/index.html#drivers) for more information OR use 3rd party packages like [WebDriverManager](https://pypi.org/project/webdrivermanager/).

+NOTE: Manual driver management should only be used in exceptional cases.
+Letting Selenium Manager handle drivers is the preferred, less error prone option.

 [Back To The Top](#qweb)